teemoo7/teemoo7.github.io/projects.md

 ## <i class="fas fa-umbrella-beach"></i> Personal Projects

-Micael has developed a few personal projects, showcasing his skills and interests.
+I have developed (and maintained) a few personal projects, showcasing my skills and interests.
 Here are some of them:

 ### <i class="fas fa-chess"></i> Bobby - Chess Engine